Skip to content

-Minot, North Dakota sits in Ward County, an ag-relevant region with statewide drone-spray operator coverage available; this page surfaces the crops, rates and licensing context for Minot farmers booking work.
+Minot, North Dakota has 1 verified agricultural drone operator listed in the directory, serving farms across the surrounding area.
 North-central North Dakota; Ward County wheat, canola and durum production.
-Primary crops in North Dakota include wheat and corn, each with established 2026 drone-spray rate bands.
+Together they list wheat and corn as the primary crops treated by drone, with additional coverage across other regional commodities.
 North Dakota drone application rates run $12 to $17/acre depending on field size, crop and application timing, in line with 2026 statewide benchmarks.
+Available services in Minot include drone spraying, giving growers a full menu beyond pesticide application.
 Every operator working over North Dakota fields must hold FAA Part 107 plus Unmanned Aerial Applicator License (separate from manned aerial) from ND Aeronautics Commission + NDSU Extension, and many also carry FAA Part 137 for commercial agricultural aircraft operations.
-Contact statewide operators in the North Dakota directory below for Minot availability, or list your business free if you serve Minot.
+Contact the operators below directly for season availability, exact per-acre pricing and to confirm license and insurance status before booking.

 Listed operators